 What is the outlook (prognosis)?

 If treated, the outlook is good.
 The pus can usually be drained and the tooth can be saved if it is not badly broken down.
 If left untreated, the abscess may burst on to the skin of the face, or into the mouth.
-This may leave a sinus tract (a channel) between a persistent focus of infection and the skin or mouth, which can discharge pus from time to time.
+This may leave a channel (a sinus tract) between a persistent focus of infection and the skin or mouth, which can discharge pus from time to time.
 Other complications are uncommon.
 However, they can be serious, even fatal in rare situations.
 They include:

 - Osteomyelitis - an infection of the nearby bone.